yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 # Executes and adds "Crash" string to the set containing your capital's tiles' coordinates.
 # But the game breaks when you press "Next Turn", because the JVM thread processing the turn tries to use the string "Crash" as a Vector2.
 ```

 ---

+Top-level functions are translated by the Kotlin compiler into static methods in JVM classes named by appending 'Kt' to the package plus name of the file in which they're defined.
+TODO.

+---